Medical genetics: Clinical genetics

-Examples of genetic syndromes that are commonly seen in the genetics clinic include chromosomal rearrangements (eg Down syndrome, 22q11.2 deletion syndrome, Turner syndrome, Williams syndrome), Fragile X syndrome, Marfan syndrome, neurofibromatosis, Huntington disease, familial adenomatous polyposis, and many more.
+Examples of genetic syndromes that are commonly seen in the genetics clinic include chromosomal rearrangements (e.g. Down syndrome, 22q11.2 deletion syndrome, Turner syndrome, Williams syndrome), Fragile X syndrome, Marfan syndrome, neurofibromatosis, Huntington disease, familial adenomatous polyposis, and many more.

 Training and qualification

+In Europe, the training of physicians in Clinical/Medical Genetics is overseen by the Union Européenne des Médecins Spécialistes (UEMS).
+This organization aims to harmonize and raise the standards of medical specialist training across Europe.
+The UEMS has established European Training Requirements (ETR) for Medical Genetics to guide the education and training of medical geneticists.

+Individuals seeking acceptance into clinical genetics training programs must hold an MD, or in some countries, an MB ChB or MB BS degree.
+These qualifications ensure that trainees have the foundational medical knowledge required to specialize in Medical Genetics.
+The optimal training program involves a total of five years: one year of general medical training (the "common trunk", often covering fields such as general practice, pediatrics, obstetrics and gynecology, neurology, psychiatry, and internal medicine) followed by four years of specialized training in Medical Genetics.
+This specialized training should include at least two years of clinical patient care and at least six months in genetic laboratory diagnostics.
+Trainees' progress is evaluated through a structured program that begins with observation and progresses to independent practice under supervision, culminating in the ability to manage complex cases independently.

+Final certification involves a comprehensive assessment, which may include national examinations or the European Certificate in Medical Genetics and Genomics (ECMGG).
+This certificate serves as a benchmark for high standards in the specialty across Europe and is increasingly recognized by various national regulatory authorities.

-In the United States, doctors who practice clinical genetics are accredited by the American Board of Medical Genetics and Genomics (ABMGG).
+In the United States, physicians who practice clinical genetics are accredited by the American Board of Medical Genetics and Genomics (ABMGG).
 In order to become a board-certified practitioner of Clinical Genetics, a physician must complete a minimum of 24 months of training in a program accredited by the ABMGG.
 Individuals seeking acceptance into clinical genetics training programs must hold an M.D. or D.O. degree (or their equivalent) and have completed a minimum of 12 months of training in an ACGME-accredited residency program in internal medicine, pediatrics, obstetrics and gynecology, or other medical specialty.

 In Australia and New Zealand, clinical genetics is a three-year advanced training program for those who already have their primary medical qualification (MBBS or MD) and have successfully completed basic training in either paediatric medicine or adult medicine.
 Training is overseen by the Royal Australasian College of Physicians with the Australasian Association of Clinical Geneticists contributing to authorship of the curriculum via their parent organization, the Human Genetics Society of Australasia.